Best Practice

 Internal transfers:

-When doing transfers within the RDS (more than a few GB’s or expected to run for more than a few minutes), the recommendation is to run within a job (ideally request a single cx3 node – medium queue) and run your transfer program (rsync, cp, mv) there.
+When carrying out large transfers within the RDS (more than a few GB’s or expected to run for more than a few minutes), we recommend that you do so by submitting a job to the batch queue, ideally requesting a single node to carry out the task.
+You can then use your transfer program (rsync, cp, mv) within the batch script.

 External transfers: